Cosmological constant problem

 Unsolved problem in physics: Why is the vacuum energy density much smaller than a zero-point energy suggested by quantum field theory?

 In cosmology, the cosmological constant problem or vacuum catastrophe is the substantial disagreement between the observed values of vacuum energy density (the small value of the cosmological constant) and the much larger theoretical value of zero-point energy suggested by quantum field theory.

-Depending on the Planck energy cutoff and other factors, the quantum vacuum energy contribution to the effective cosmological constant is calculated to be between 50 and as many as 120 orders of magnitude greater than has actually been observed, a state of affairs described by physicists as "the largest discrepancy between theory and experiment in all of science" and "probably the worst theoretical prediction in the history of physics".
+Depending on the cutoff of Planck energy and other factors, the quantum vacuum energy contribution to the effective cosmological constant is calculated to be between 50 and as many as 122 orders of magnitude greater than has actually been observed, a state of affairs described by physicists as "the largest discrepancy between theory and experiment in all of science" and "probably the worst theoretical prediction in the history of physics".

 History

-The basic problem of a vacuum energy producing a gravitational effect was identified as early as 1916 by Walther Nernst.
+The idea that empty space might contain zero-point radiation energy was proposed by Walther Nernst in 1916.